 Theology can be combined with other majors such as English, mathematics, philosophy, or psychology for a double major.
 Students who wish to do this should plan the desired sequence and courses with an advisor.
 Students with such a double major are often well prepared to teach religion and a second subject in denominational high schools.
 The Theology Department assists theology majors in every possible way with finding employment or applying to graduate school.
 Theology is increasingly recognized as a good preparation for general fields such as publishing, journalism, counseling, social work, business, and law.
 In addition, there are new opportunities opening up in Roman Catholic and Protestant parishes for people with backgrounds in theology and increased need for teachers of religion in private schools.
 A Minor in Theology is available.

-The Writing Department offers a Major in Writing that gives students the opportunity to pursue a broad spectrum of courses that will deepen their expertise in the writing of essays, short stories, poetry, reviews, and many other genres.
+The Writing Department offers a Major in Writing that gives students the opportunity to pursue a broad spectrum of courses that will deepen their expertise in the writing of essays, short stories, poetry, reviews, proposals, and many other creative and professional genres.
 Writing majors typically go on to become editors, teachers, lawyers, technical writers, reviewers, desktop publishers, newsletter managers, and consultants, as well as essayists, poets, or fiction writers.